Astronomy Tools Action Set Review

 You may be wondering if a third-party action set for Photoshop is really worth it.
 I mean, it’s possible to do everything this tool can do yourself with a little effort, right?
 In my experience, no.

-Actions such as less crunchy more fuzzy can be so incredibly useful for certain situations, and I don’t have a clue how to automate this effect myself.
+Actions such as being less crunchy and more fuzzy can be incredibly useful in certain situations, and I have no idea how to automate this effect myself.

 The Astronomy Tools Action Set is a true asset to any amateur astrophotographer who processes images in Adobe Photoshop.
 Actions save time and make complex techniques a lot easier and more accessible for beginners.

 All of the actions that this plugin “plays” can be accomplished on your own, but many of them would take a very long time to replicate.
-The Astronomy Tools Action set was recommended to me by one of the members of my astronomy club in 2013, and I’ve been using it regularly ever since.
+The Astronomy Tools Action set was recommended to me by a member of my astronomy club in 2013, and I’ve been using it regularly ever since.

 Astronomy Tools Action Set Product Page

-The Astronomy Tools Action Set can be used with full versions of Adobe Photoshop on both Mac and PC computers.
+The Astronomy Tools Action Set is compatible with full versions of Adobe Photoshop on both Mac and PC computers.
 For help installing the action set, the author has provided a support page.

 What Types of Images to Use it on

 If you mainly process images of nebulae and galaxies photographed through a telescope, I consider the action set a must.
-Here is an example image of the Cave Nebula where I took advantage of the 4 most useful actions listed a little further down this post.
+Here is an example image of the Cave Nebula, where I took advantage of the four most useful actions listed a little further down this post.

-You can find a balance by mixing the original channel data with a 50% opacity layer of the effects applied.
+You can achieve a balance by combining the original channel data with a 50% opacity layer of the applied effects.
 It’s a lot of fun to have this kind of control over each element of your photo.

 If you shoot wide-angle nightscape images of constellations and the Milky Way, you can still tap into some of the useful operations that work well on a nebula or galaxy.

-For the image of the core of the Milky Way shown below, I ran a number of actions from this set on the image including “Make Stars Smaller” and “Local Contrast Enhancement”.
+For the image of the Milky Way’s core shown below, I applied several actions from this set to the image, including “Make Stars Smaller” and “Local Contrast Enhancement”.

 The Core of the Milky Way (Wide-Angle Lens).